Over 50? Six Tips to Look More Stylish and Less Frumpy

 - An all-black outfit can look amazing when it fits properly, the pant or skirt length is flattering, there is an accessory that pops, and you are standing tall, with confidence.
+Dressing in neutrals can be very cool.
 Did you know that good posture can make you look slimmer?

 - Pay attention to your skin at this time in your life.
 Our skin changes as we age and can become dry and drab if we don’t treat it well, with products formulated just for us.

 - Keep an open mind and be willing to try something new.
 Sure, there are some types of clothes and styles that just aren’t good for us to wear anymore, but don’t cut the options too slim, my friend.
 If a particular piece is speaking to you, take the time to try it on.
 It might just be the perfect look for you!